On this page

 Custom authorization server

 You can use a custom authorization server to create and apply authorization policies to secure your APIs.
-An access token that is minted by a custom authorization server is consumed by your APIs.
+The custom authorization server creates the access token and then your APIs consume the token.

-Okta allows you to create multiple custom authorization servers within a single Okta org that you can use to protect your own resource servers.
+Okta allows you to create multiple custom authorization servers within a single Okta org.
+Use these custom authorization servers to protect your own resource servers.
 Within each authorization server, you can define your own custom OAuth 2.0 scopes, claims, and access policies to support authorization for your APIs.

 Default custom authorization server